Cream-IO/starter-scss-es6/README.md

 ### Scripts (JS)

-All your SCSS goes in the `src/js` directory and should be imported using ES6 import in `app.js`.
+All your Javascript scripts goes in the `src/js` directory or subdirectories and should be imported using ES6 import in `app.js`.

 The starter is configured to handle ES6/ES2015 code and use webpack to polyfill ES6 features in the final minified JS file.